CMS-Enterprise/sbom-harbor/book/src/component-model/tasks.md

 }
 ```

-The default implementations of the `execute`, `init`, and`complete` function provide a consistent way
+The default implementations of the `execute`, `init`, and`complete` functions provide a consistent
-to track and debug `Task` services.
-You most likely only need to implement the `run` function.
-This
+way to track and debug `Task` services.
+Contributors most likely only need to implement the `run`
-is where your custom business logic runs.
-You can review existing `TaskProvider` implementations
+function.
+This is where task specific logic runs.
+Review existing `TaskProvider` implementations
 for example of how to implement a `TaskProvider`.

-## Implementation Considerations

-Some specific things you should consider when designing a `TaskProvider` are:

-### What kind of task is it?

-### Can the `Task` tolerate partial failures

-### Should affected entities maintain a reference to `Task` instances?

-- Adding errors to the `Task` entity for debugging purposes.
-- Adding `TaskRef` entries to entities affected by a run of a `TaskProvider` instance.